 Use the first calculator to add, subtract, multiply or divide fractions.
-Use the second calculator to simplify fractions, using the greatest common factor.
-Finally, use the third calculator to convert a decimal to a fraction.
-Should you need any help with calculating fractions manually, please see the information at the bottom of this page.
+Use the second calculator to calculate mixed fractions.
+Finally, use the third calculator to simplify a fraction, using the greatest common factor.
+Should you wish to convert a decimal number to a fraction, please use the decimal to fraction calculator.

 Whilst every effort has been made in building this fractions calculator, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This fractions calculator is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.

 Please see the full disclaimer for more information.

 Fractions calculator - FAQ